-The Whole Child’s Family Housing team is actively recruiting for Housing Program Weekend Support Staff.
+The Whole Child’s Family Housing team is actively recruiting for Family Housing Program Weekend & Holiday Support Staff (2-11pm).

 STATEMENT OF PURPOSE:

 The primary purpose of the Weekend and Holiday Support Staff is to assist families in achieving safe housing and access medical, educational, social, prevocational, rehabilitative, employment or other needed community services for eligible clients and families who have become homeless.
 In addition, the Senior Housing Navigator is to oversee Housing Navigation team and provide individual/group supervision Targeted population includes children (Birth to age 18) and their families who are at risk of becoming homeless or are currently homeless utilizing a Housing First, Harm Reduction, Trauma Informed and Low-Barrier approach.

 - Conducts comprehensive needs assessments with families and assists them in obtaining needed resources such as health insurance, housing, and low-cost child care through referral and linkage.

 - Completes and submits progress notes in a 24-hour timeframe utilizing the agency’s electronic health record system (HMIS).

 - Provides guidance and assistance to parents/caretakers on managing child’s behaviors successfully.

 - Provides guidance and assistance to parents/caretakers on managing familial stressors effectively and successfully.